[Moving picture of popcorn]

-March 2, 2004 -- When the movie version of “Starship Troopers” was released in 1997, I remember being so disappointed by it.
-I saw it in the Wyo Theatre in Laramie right after a meeting of the Laramie Astronomical Society.
-What I saw on the screen was not the story I had loved when I first read it some 30 years earlier.
-If author Robert Heinlein had been alive, he would have bitch-slapped director Paul Verhoeven around the block for so perverting the ideals of his book.
+March 2, 2004, updated April 3, 2018 -- When the movie version of “Starship Troopers” was released in 1997, I remember being so disappointed by it.
+I saw it in the Wyo Theatre in Laramie.
+What I saw on the screen seemed to me to be a mockery of the story I had loved when I first read it some 35 years earlier.

 Oh, I didn't mind there were no power suits, that there was a nude shower scene, that Johnny Rico did not look anything like a Filippino, or that the recruits in his squad were not racially diverse as they are in the book.
 I didn't even mind that the military strategy employed in the film was downright stupid.
 What idiot would employ infantry assaults without at least artillery and armor support?
 Certainly not Heinlein, with his military background.
 What galled me that the film was so damned cynical, both morally and ideologically.
 Not only did it appeal to the audience's basest instincts in terms of sex and violence, it made a mockery of Heinlein's ideal of military service and government.
 It is also a movie designed to appeal to kids and teens, at least on a superficial level.